 4-H belongs to the United States.

 It's the U.S. Secretary of Agriculture who oversees 4-H and makes sure that anyone who uses the 4-H name is using it for the good of its members.
 4-H clubs have permission to use the 4-H name and the Clover emblem, but we must follow all federal, state and local laws.
 Here are the most important rules for 4-H clubs.
 The majority of money which funds 4-H comes from local, state and federal tax revenue.
 Therefore, 4-H clubs are held to a high degree of accountability.
-Each year, clubs must indicate whether or not they will have financial activity in their club by completing an Indication of Financial Activity form and turning it in to the County Extension Office.
+At the beginning of the new program year, clubs that neither hold assets, nor plan to conduct fundraising activities must complete the Indication of Financial Activity form and turn it into the County Extension Office.

 If a club decides to have funds for special club activities, they must open a checking account in a financial institution.
 This Fact Sheet will help 4-H Clubs understand club finances.

 - A 4-H Club must secure an IRS Employer Identification Number before it can open an account.
 Do not contact the IRS directly.
-The County Extension office must make the request for an EIN number.
+The County Extension office must make the request for an EIN number through the State 4-H Office.
 Adult volunteers and bankers should not apply for an EIN since they would not be able to provide the appropriate GEN identification information needed by IRS.